alexrodic/Conscience-by-Design/Framework Conscience by Design for ethical aligned technology/Framework.md

 Sustain conscience not by regulation alone, but by cultivating ethical culture within organizations.
 Implement ethical literacy programs for engineers, managers, and policymakers.
 Create institutional incentives that recognize ethical excellence as a form of innovation.
-Promote narrative responsibility the way technology is described, marketed, and imagined—as a determinant of its moral impact.
+Promote narrative responsibility the way technology is described, marketed, and imagined-as a determinant of its moral impact.
 Establish a Code of Conscience Movement for global certification of ethical projects, with open-source tools for community-driven evaluation.

 Pillar 3: Educational Transformation